"Tsuki to Hana" is a matcha experience spot in Kurashiki Bikan Historical Quarter. Limited to one group per day, you can also stay overnight!

-2024.09.04There is a salon in Kurashiki Bikan Historical Quarter where you can casually experience matcha tea.
-You can choose between a full-scale "tea room experience" (reservation required) or a "tea ceremony" (no reservation required) where you can enjoy matcha tea and sweets at a table and chairs.
-You can experience the spirit of tea ceremony, "ichigo ichie," and feel the emotional connection between the host and the guest who prepares the tea.
+There is a salon in Kurashiki Bikan Historical Quarter where you can casually experience matcha tea.
+You can choose between a full-scale "tea room experience" (reservation required) or a "tea ceremony" (no reservation necessary) where you can enjoy matcha and sweets at a table and chairs.
+You can experience the spirit of the tea ceremony, "ichigo ichie" (a once-in-a-lifetime encounter), and feel the emotional connection between the host and guest who prepares the tea.
 The second floor of the salon is also an accommodation facility that can accommodate only one group per day, allowing you to enjoy a quiet stay in Kurashiki.

-Tea ceremony experience salon "Tsuki to Hana Japanese Tea ceremony salon"
+Tea ceremony experience salon "Tsuki to Hana Japanese Tea Ceremony Salon"

 Experience in an authentic tea room